n4r4e/uio_ms_thesis/README.md

 ## Thesis

 The full text of the thesis is available in this repository as a PDF file.
-This version has been updated from the one uploaded to the UiO DUO Research Archive, with corrections of typos, cross-references, and other minor improvements.
+This version has been updated from [the one submitted to the UiO DUO Research Archive](https://www.duo.uio.no/handle/10852/112347), incorporating errata and minor textual improvements.

 ## Code Structure